ammar-tanwar/bloglearnbay/posts/top-50-interview-questions-of-machine-learning.md

 88. How does PCA work?
 When to use?

-Ans: Short Answer: Principal Component Analysis (PCA) is an unsupervised, non-parametric statistical technique primarily used for dimensionality reduction in machine learning.
+Ans: Short Answer: Principal Component Analysis (PCA) is an unsupervised, non-parametric statistical technique primarily used for dimensionality reduction in Machine Learning.

 High dimensionality means that the dataset has a large number of features.
-The primary problem associated with high dimensionality in the machine learning field in model overfitting, which reduces the ability to generalize beyond the examples in the training set.
+The primary problem associated with high dimensionality in the Machine Learning field in model overfitting, which reduces the ability to generalize beyond the examples in the training set.

 PCA in Layman’s Term: Consider the 2D XY plane.